 If there’s one thing I’ve learned over the years as a makeup artist, it’s that the right tools make all the difference, whether it’s makeup brushes, an eyelash curler, or especially tweezers.
-A cheap-o pair of drugstore tweezers (I’m talking to you Revlon) is going to do more harm than good.
-(Brows aside, how are you going to get a splinter out with a pair of club foot-like tweezers?! )
+A cheap-o pair of drugstore tweezers is going to do more harm than good.
+(Brows aside, how are you going to get a splinter out with a pair of club foot-like tweezers).

 A quality pair of tweezers has flat panels that are flush when they touch, which is what gives them the super power of gripping even the most stubborn brow hair.
 There are a few different types of tweezer shapes, but my preferred shape is Slanted.
 The angle is just right in your hand, the tip is tapered thin enough to go right up against your skin (ie: right up against where the hair follicle is exiting the surface) allowing you to nab that new growth right when it’s coming in.
 I believe in daily maintenance for brows and there are a few products I can’t live without in the brow department.

-Rubis Tweezers: These are the tweezers in my medicine cabinet and I would cry if I was ever without a pair.
-They are the best calibrated tweezers I’ve ever used, always finding, gripping and pulling out even the tiniest, most invisible hairs.
-You know those ones you can feel but can’t even see?
-Well consider them gone.
-The weight of them in my hand is perfect and although you may never have given any thought to how a pair of tweezers is balanced or calibrated, I sure have, and so have the fine folks at Rubis, which is why they’re so excellent.
+These are the tweezers in my medicine cabinet and I would cry if I was ever without a pair.
+They are the best tweezers I’ve ever used, always finding, gripping and pulling out even the tiniest, most invisible hairs.
+The weight of them in my hand is perfect, and although you may never have given any thought to how a pair of tweezers is balanced or calibrated, I sure have, and so have the fine folks at Rubis, which is why they’re so excellent.
 These are the Rolls Royce of tweezers.

-Brow Gal Tweezer Sharpeners: Oh these little things are genius!
-Tweezers can really take a beating in a makeup bag or from being dropped on a bathroom floor.
+What a simple, genius product this is.
+Tweezers can take a beating in a makeup bag or from being dropped on a bathroom floor.
 Those bumps and bruises can dull the tips and make the pads not line up right, which can make cleaning up your brows more like an MMA fight than a moment of self care.
-And admittedly, most people don’t think to buy new tweezers with any regularity, so most likely the ones you have are really, reallyold.
-Using these tweezer sharpeners will give your old beloved tweezers a new lease on life, and give you many more months of frustration-free plucking.
+Admittedly, most people don’t think to buy new tweezers with any regularity, so most likely the ones you have are really old.
+Using these tweezer sharpeners will give your beloved tools a new lease on life, and give you many more months of frustration-free plucking.